.NET Compact Framework controls

 NET Compact Framework controls is a set of controls for .NET Compact Framework.

 Overview

-The Microsoft .NET Compact Framework is a sub-library of .NET Framework.
-It simplifies the mobile application development of smart devices.
-These are to a large extent limited by the screen size, CPU performance or memory capacity. .NET Compact Framework takes some of the controls and libraries from .NET Framework.
-Moreover, it optimizes them to match the limited options of mobile devices in comparison with PCs.
+The Microsoft .NET Compact Framework is a sub-library of .NET Framework to simplify the mobile application development of smart devices.
+Target devices are those limited by the screen size, CPU performance or memory capacity. .NET Compact Framework takes some of the controls and libraries from .NET Framework.
+Moreover, it optimizes them to match the limited options of resource-constrained mobile devices in comparison to the PCs that the .NET Framework was designed for.

-There are certain criteria of user interface that mobile users demand.
-While plenty of functions of standard PC or Mac applications add to the user experience, they might decrease the mobile user experience.
-Mobile screen is usually small.
-Therefore, the user may often miss click on mobile screen with many buttons.
-All of the .NET Compact Framework controls are hence optimized to overcome the possible limits of mobile devices.
-Third-party controls are also available.